 1. Get Ready for Day One

 Your job seeking is over, and you can now celebrate your new career.
 So now is the time to prepare to make a great start.
 Make sure you know exactly where you are going, and if necessary, practice the commute.
 If based at home or hybrid working, ensure you understand how you will source your kit.
 The company will likely have a comprehensive induction programme.
-Take a list of the information you will need.
-For example, employee handbook, policies and information about your role.
-What company materials might you need, and who should you meet early on?
+Takinformation is the information you will need, for example, the employee handbook, information on company materials, and who you should meet early on.

 2. First Impressions Matter